This post may contain affiliate links. Please read my disclosure policy.

 This Park Avenue Bars recipe is so easy!
-A homemade yellow cake with a cream cheese topping that is baked to golden perfection!
-Cut for easy serving!
+Homemade yellow cake is topped with delicious cream cheese mixture and baked til golden perfection!
+Bars are perfect to serve!

 This Park Avenue Bars recipe is an absolute wonder!
 My Grandmother would make these often when we were growing up, but would use a boxed cake mix.
 I decided to recreate her recipe with this easy to make homemade version that is made from scratch!
 I believe it is even better than her original and I love that I know every ingredient in it!
 These would make a great treat to make ahead and serve for a treat, snack or dessert!
 We love to have them as part of a dessert board along with brownies, chocolate chip cookies, and a few other favorite treats!

 Park Avenue Bars is a rich, delicious dessert recipe made of a buttery cake base, chopped pecans that is then topped with a sweetened cream cheese topping that is then baked, cooled, and cut into individual bars for serving.
 Some use a packaged boxed cake mix for the cake base, but my recipe is made from scratch with a homemade cake layer instead.